Skip to main content

 • For PII touchpoints (in PII or email resolution), you can choose to receive from 1 to 10 RampIDs (if available).

-• Typically for cookie and mobile device ID resolution, one RampID is returned (but shared touchpoints with more than one RampID can exist).
+• For cookie and mobile device ID resolution, typically one RampID is returned (but shared touchpoints with more than one RampID can exist).

 • For CTV identifiers it is common to receive multiple individual RampIDs per identifier.